Healthcare Staffing Resources

 Providing adequate coverage in a high-demand, provider shortage market may be the single biggest healthcare staffing challenge of 2022.
 However, there are strategies that healthcare organizations can use to meet coverage demands.

-“As with any industry, when a job market is this highly competitive, you have to create a great experience for the candidate — and that means a good working environment and competitive pay,” says Luke Woodyard, president of Weatherby Healthcare.
+“As with any industry, when a job market is this highly competitive, you have to create a great experience for the candidate — and that means a good working environment and competitive pay,” says Luke Woodyard, group president of parent company CHG Healthcare.
 “In this market, you also have to move quickly once you find the right candidate.
 You have to act with a sense of urgency, and you have to be clear about what you have to offer the provider — not just from a salary and benefits perspective, but also from a cultural standpoint.”

 Having a pool of locum physicians readily available to help fill coverage gaps at short notice is a key strategy to protect your organization against coverage shortfalls.